 Keep track the Indian Monsoon Time Scale carefully.
 When we look at the Indian Monsoon Time Scale, several paths appears.
 Two of these are important.
 These can be called main path of the Indian monsoon(second one-right side) and pre-path of the main passage of the Indian monsoon(first one-left side).
 Due to unavailability of data, it is not known how these passages of the Indian monsoon traveled before 1888.
-But according to the study of records of droughts, famines and floods it is known that
+But according to the study of records of droughts, famines and floods-

-Pre-path of the Indian monsoon:
+Main-path of the Indian monsoon: